+We give the main applications of our construction in Section~\ref{sec:applications}.
+This will be twofold: The first application is somewhat standard; we will bound the dual Selmer groups.
+As the second application, we will relate the Stickelberger elements, making use of the first application, to the conjectural Rubin-Stark elements.
+Among other things, this will enable us to control the local behavior of Rubin-Stark elements.

-\begin{rem} As remarked earlier, one only needs weak Kolyvagin systems (in the sense of~\cite[Definition 3.1.8]{mr02}; in the context of~\cite{r00}, Kolyvagin's descent~\cite[\S4]{r00} applied on an Euler system gives weak Kolyvagin systems) in order to deduce the applications (which we give below in \S\ref{sec:applications}) of the Euler system $\textbf{c}^{\textup{St}}$ we have constructed above using Stickelberger elements and the `line' $\pmb{\al} \in \varprojlim_{n,\tau}H^1(k_n(\tau),T)$.
-The weak Kolyvagin system could be applied following the formalism of~\cite[\S5 and \S7]{r00} with slight alterations, to deduce identical results to what we present below. \end{rem}
+\begin{rem} As remarked earlier, one only needs a \emph{weak Kolyvagin system} in order to deduce the main applications of the $\pmb{\al}$-restricted Euler system $\textbf{c}^{\textup{St}}$.
+See~\cite[Definition 3.1.8]{mr02} for a definition of a weak Kolyvagin system.
+We remark that Kolyvagin's descent~\cite[\S4]{r00} applied on an Euler system gives rise to a weak Kolyvagin system.
+A weak Kolyvagin system can be used following the formalism of~\cite[\S5 and \S7]{r00} with slight alterations, to obtain the same results which we present below. \end{rem}